aisingapore/PeekingDuck/docs/source/tutorials/06_using_your_own_models.rst

 Using Your Trained Model with PeekingDuck
 =========================================

-This section will show you how to convert the trained model into a custom PeekingDuck node, and give an example of how you can integrate this node in a PeekingDuck pipeline.
+This section will show you how to convert your trained model into a custom PeekingDuck node, and give an example of how you can integrate this node in a PeekingDuck pipeline.
 It assumes that you are already familiar with the process of creating custom nodes, covered in the earlier :ref:`custom node <tutorial_custom_nodes>` tutorial.